playcanvas/developer.playcanvas.com/content/en/user-manual/designer/assets.md

 To delete a folder, double click it in the hierarchy and hit delete.
 Alternatively, right click the folder you want to delete and select 'Delete' from the context menu.

-Folders can be drag and dropped into each other if you want to reorgnize your folder structure.
+Folders can be drag and dropped into each other if you want to reorganize your folder structure.

 ## Creating and Uploading Assets